jacksonsr451/easy-api/README.md

-  makemigrations         Generate a new migration with a message migrate                Apply migrations to the database test <app_name>        Run tests for the specified app (or all apps if no app_name is provided) --help, -h             Show this help message
+  makemigrations         Generate a new migration with a message migrate                Apply migrations to the database test <app_name>        Run tests for the specified app (or all apps if no app_name is provided) format <app_name>      Format a specified app using isort and blue --help, -h             Show this help message
 ```